MelissaData/AddressObject-Python3/README.md

 	- It will handle all of the data download/path and dll(s) for you.
 2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and dll(s) in there
 	- Use the location of where you copied/installed the data and update the "$DataPath" variable in the powershell script.
-	- Copy all the dll(s) mentioned above into the `MelissaDataAddressObjectWindowsPython3Sample` project folder.
+	- Copy all the dll(s) mentioned above into the `MelissaAddressObjectWindowsPython3` project folder.

 ----------------------------------------

 ## Run Powershell Script
 Parameters:
-- address: a test street address (house number & street name)
+- -address: a test street address (house number & street name)
-- city (optional): a test city
+- -city (optional): a test city
-- state (optional): a test state
+- -state (optional): a test state
-- zip (optional): a test zip code
+- -zip (optional): a test zip code

   These are convenient when you want to get results for a specific address in one run instead of testing multiple addresses in interactive mode.

-- license (optional): a license string to test the address object
+- -license (optional): a license string to test the Address Object
-- quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater
+- -quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive

 	The script will prompt the user for an address, city, state, and zip, then use the provided inputs to test Address Object.
 For example:
 	```
-	$ .\MelissaDataAddressObjectWindowsPython3Sample.ps1
+	$ .\MelissaAddressObjectWindowsPython3.ps1
 	```
 	For quiet mode:
 	```
-	$ .\MelissaDataAddressObjectWindowsPython3Sample.ps1 -quiet
+	$ .\MelissaAddressObjectWindowsPython3.ps1 -quiet
 	```
 - Command Line